 Once the authorization is completed, you’ll be able to see the complete remote storage access along with alias details on the same page.

-We have now successfully connected the remote cloud storage account (Google Drive) with WPvivid plugin for off-site backups.
+We have now successfully connected the remote cloud storage account (Google Drive) with the WPvivid plugin for off-site backups.

 Schedule an Auto-Backup for WordPress

 One of the primary features that every backup plugin should have is the auto-backup.
-Thankfully, the WPvivid plugins have great customization feature for enabling the scheduled backup.
+Thankfully, the WPvivid plugins have a great customization feature for enabling the scheduled backup.